8155 West Thunderbird Road, Suite 101A, Peoria, Arizona 85381

 Aurora Day School

 Aurora Day School is a specialized private academic program integrated within a resiliency based therapeutic environment.
 ADS serves students in grades K through 12 with exceptional cognitive, academic or behavior needs.
 Our goal is to ensure that each student achieves academic success.
 We utilize a variety of methods to ensure that each student receives not only success in managing their behaviors, but also academic success.
 Our curriculum is aligned to the Arizona College and Career Ready Standards.
-We insure that all accommodations are based on the student’s IEP.
-We utilize a rotation model in the classroom to insure each student receives individualized instruction from their teacher and Ed Tech.
+We ensure that all accommodations are based on the student’s IEP.
+We utilize a rotation model in the classroom to ensure each student receives individualized instruction from their teacher and Ed Tech.

 Students are referred by their school district to attend Aurora Day School.
 Our students are generally in grades K–12 (aged 5 to 22).
 They face disabilities in a variety of areas, including Autism, Emotional Disability, Developmental Disability, Speech Language Impairment, Mild/Moderate Intellectual Disability, Orthopedic Impairment, Other Health Impairment, Specific Learning Disability, and Multiple Disabilities.

 We are proud to employ certified special education teachers who are training in crisis intervention, Counselor that offers individual, group and family therapy, contracted service providers for Speech, Occupational Therapy, and Physical Therapy.